 Apart from Arthur Ward, the real beneficiary of Sir Blink’s chequered passage at Rosehill had been the Tom Smith-trained Bold Pilot, and his Guineas victory, following on his second placing in the Chelmsford Stakes, saw him installed as second elect for the blue riband.
 Skyline shared the next line of betting with Prince Kerdieil, the S.T.C.
 Canterbury Guineas winner, who until his second behind Bold Pilot at Rosehill seemed an unlikely stayer.
 The only other runner in the race that attracted market support was the well-bred Valerius, a brother to the 1954 Derby winner, Prince Delville, amongst other good gallopers, trained by Frank Dalton for the A.J.C. chairman Alan Potter and the former committeeman, Keith Mackay.
 Valerius had cost 3700 guineas as a yearling and was an altogether better type than the diminutive Prince Delville.
 Dalton had shown remarkable patience with the big fellow, his racing debut coming in late March and the Derby was only his sixth start.
 Many were prepared to overlook the horse’s unplaced run in the Rosehill Guineas, given the slow early pace and the fact that Valerius had been forced to circle the field.

 But Green’s name will always be associated with the progeny of Star Kingdom, and it was in the blue and orange livery of Brian Crowley that so many of them raced.
-While the brilliant brothers Skyline and Sky High were the most pre-eminent, there were others such as the flying fillies Andabri and Reveille, not to mention the smart sprinter, Aerial.
-But it wasn’t just for Brian Crowley that Green succeeded with first-class Star Kingdom stock as the likes of Gold Stakes, Kingster, Starover, Sunset Hue and Ultrablue, who carried other men’s colours attest.
-If he had a failing as a trainer, it was his belief that he could develop speed horses into stayers, something he tried to do with Karendi, Sky High and Romanda.
+While the brilliant brothers, Skyline and Sky High were the most pre-eminent, there were others such as the flying fillies Andabri and Reveille, not to mention the smart sprinter, Aerial.
+But it wasn’t just for Brian Crowley that Green succeeded with first-class Star Kingdom stock.
+In 1959 he trained Gold Stakes to win the Oakleigh Plate-Newmarket Handicap double for owners, G. F. Moses and J. K. Thompson.
+Then, of course, there were others such as Kingster and Starover for owner L. G. Gibson as well as Sunset Hue and Ultrablue for other owners.
+If Jack Green had a failing as a trainer, it was his belief that he could develop speed horses into stayers, something he tried to do with Karendi, Sky High and Romanda.
 Jack Green had to quit his magnificent Avoca St stables in 1966 when the property was sold and then razed to make way for high-rise apartments; he then moved into one of Randwick’s most famous old-time training areas known in the days of Tom Payten as Struggle Town.
 Jack’s new stables were in Middle St, Randwick, adjacent to the Inglis Sale yards.
 The former occupant had been Jack Mitchell.

 Jack Green died in tragic circumstances at the age of sixty-two in November 1972, as a result of injuries sustained in a motor accident near Flemington racecourse on V.R.C.
 Oaks Day.
 Green was commuting to the course in a hire car when he realised he had forgotten his binoculars.
 It was upon turning the vehicle around to retrieve them that the crash occurred.
 Rushed to Alfred Hospital, Green died nearly three weeks later.
 While at times there was a certain roughness in his manner, there was no ill-nature in Green’s disposition.
 He was a man’s man who lived life to the full and well understood its vicissitudes.
 Two incidents serve to illuminate the better angel of his nature.
 When the great Jim Pike was down on his luck and in impoverished circumstances, it was Jack Green who provided him with employment – saddling up the stable’s horses on race day and helping to educate his track riders in the artistry of the saddle.
 Likewise, when Green’s maternal uncle, Fred Foley, who had won the 1916 Melbourne Cup on Sasanof as a teenager, fell on hard times much later in life, it was Green who gave him a job in his stables and a room in which to live.
 Yes, Jack Green was made of finer clay than most, and when he died, he took a man’s life with him.